pyth-network/pyth-crosschain/target_chains/ethereum/sdk/solidity/README.md

 1. Run `npm version <new version number> --no-git-tag-version`.
 This command will update the version of the package.
 Then push your changes to github.
 2. Once your change is merged into `main`, create a release with tag `v<new version number>` like `v1.5.2`, and a github action will automatically publish the new version of this package to npm.

-### pre-commit hooks

-pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
-You can install it by following [their website](https://pre-commit.com/).
-In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.

-The checks are also performed in the CI to ensure the code follows consistent formatting.